montsebenito/montsebenito.github.io/_pages/earncrypto.md

 <ol start=1>
 <li> **Overall activation rate will go up**.
 Defined as ratio between users who buy cryptocurrencies) divided for all users that signed up (i.e. downloaded the app & provided identification proof) even though they didn’t buy yet.
 We’re not taking into account if users have provided bank account info or not (as users who ‘earn’ the coins will eventually provide this if they want to cash the free coins) nor other activation actions such as selling coins for the same reason.
-We’ll use activation rate as our **main metric**
+  We’ll use activation rate as our **main metric**</li>

-2. This is a change that **removes friction** and potentially will break some users’ barriers to buy coins/use Coinbase.
+<li> This is a change that **removes friction** and potentially will break some users’ barriers to buy coins/use Coinbase.
 These mini-courses force users to spend some time using the App: **increasing familiarity** with it, learning a bit on some blockchain uses.
-It is widely known that people tend to invest in assets they understand vs unknown.
+It is widely known that people tend to invest in assets they understand vs unknown.</li>

-3. **#referrals/new user will increase**.
-Coinbase makes this easy by having a parallel referral program of 10$ for referee and referral, and this extra $30 will support the referral further.
+<li> **#referrals/new user will increase**.
+Coinbase makes this easy by having a parallel referral program of 10$ for referee and referral, and this extra $30 will support the referral further.</li>

-4. It is unlikely that power users bother to take advantage of this promotion for such a small amount, especially if we compare it with their potential gains (or losses) in a few minutes.
-It is also unlikely existing customers are interested in it.
+<li> It is unlikely that power users bother to take advantage of this promotion for such a small amount, especially if we compare it with their potential gains (or losses) in a few minutes.
+It is also unlikely existing customers are interested in it.</li>

-5. Even though it's extremely difficult to forecast cryptocurrencies' value due to their highly volatile behavior, it’s supposed that the long term value of a crypto is related to the amount of people who trust it.
-If Coinbase itself somehow promotes these specific coins it is likely their value will go up as well as this specific segment user satisfaction. **Increasing engagement defined as total $ invested in coins/user.**
+<li> Even though it's extremely difficult to forecast cryptocurrencies' value due to their highly volatile behavior, it’s supposed that the long term value of a crypto is related to the amount of people who trust it.
+If Coinbase itself somehow promotes these specific coins it is likely their value will go up as well as this specific segment user satisfaction. **Increasing engagement defined as total $ invested in coins/user.**</li>

-6. Said all the above, one major concern: May this feature **cannibalize** avg amount spent for these “super low power” traders?
+<li>Said all the above, one major concern: May this feature **cannibalize** avg amount spent for these “super low power” traders?
 Why pay with your own money if you have some coins to play with?
-We have to keep in mind that Coinbase business model is centered around the fees it charges for trading cryptocurrencies.
+We have to keep in mind that Coinbase business model is centered around the fees it charges for trading cryptocurrencies.</li>

-#### WHICH METRIC(S) DID THEY CHOOSE FOR THE TEST?
+  <h3> WHICH METRIC(S) DID THEY CHOOSE FOR THE TEST?</h3>

 ##### Driver Metrics: